C Drive Full, D Drive Empty [Safe & Quick Solutions]

 Step 1.
 Press "Windows + R" to enter File Explorer on Windows.

 Step 2.
-In the File Explorer interface, click "This PC," right-click on C drive and choose "Properties."
+In the File Explorer interface, click "This PC," right-click on the C drive and choose "Properties."

 clean c drive via disk clean

-Ensure you don't need this file anymore before deleting it, or you can back up the important data and store it on an external hard drive in advance.
+Please ensure you don't need this file anymore before deleting it, or you can back up the important data and store it on an external hard drive in advance.

 Method 2.
 Extend C Drive